kaimast/geni-lib3/docs/source/intro/windows.rst

 * Install the above dependencies in their default locations (particularly Python, Omni, and OpenSSL)

 .. warning::
-  If you change any of the install locations you may need to edit configuration files
+  If you change any of the install locations you may need to edit configuration files in other dependencies, as well as the ``geni-lib`` installation (particularly ``envsetup.bat``)

 * Open a command line (``cmd.exe``) and clone the geni-lib repository::